theronhitchman/euclidean-geometry/_posts/2016-09-28-pentagonal-challenges.md

 > **Conjecture T:** If ABCDE is a convex pentagon, then it is possible to insert diagonals BD and BE to split ABCDE into three non-overlapping triangles.

-The Miss Bavido presented item A.1 from the Trig Supplement.
+Then Miss Bavido successfully presented item A.1 from the Trig Supplement.